-The Positive Change team seek independent limited assurance over aspects of the Positive Change Impact Report.
-We engage KPMG LLP annually seek Limited Assurance over Selected Information contained within the Positive Change Impact Report under International Standards on Assurance Engagements (UK) 3000 - 'Assurance Engagements other than Audits or Reviews of Historical Financial Information' ('ISAE (UK) 3000').
+The Positive Change Team seek independent limited assurance over aspects of the Positive Change Impact Report.
+We engage an independent third-party annually to seek Limited Assurance over Selected Information contained within the Positive Change Impact Report under International Standards on Assurance Engagements (UK) 3000 - 'Assurance Engagements other than Audits or Reviews of Historical Financial Information' ('ISAE (UK) 3000').
 Please see the most recent Positive Change Impact Report for the full opinion on the most recent reporting year.

-We hope that the limited assurance provided by KPMG LLP provides clients and prospective clients with comfort that way in which we report impact, and the underlying data we use, are robust.
+We hope that this impact measurement methodology provides clients and prospective clients with comfort that the way in which we report impact, and the underlying data we use, are robust.